 Of similar concern will be your child’s medical records.
 Some poor countries simply don’t have the financial ability to ensure children abandoned or turned over to the system receive the health care they would in the United States or other developed countries.
 While many countries make an effort to provide complete health histories, you should be aware that often, even under the best of circumstances, these records may be inaccurate or incomplete.

 Home Is Where the Heart Is

-In addition to the formalities and legal aspects of international adoption, adoptive families should do their research on how best they can serve the needs of a child coming into their lives.
+In addition to the formalities and legal aspects of choosing international adoption, adoptive families should do their research on how best they can serve the needs of a child coming into their lives.
 There are many online classes, books, and articles that deal with adopting internationally and what to expect.
 Parents should also speak with and prepare their immediate family members and friends for this great change, which will no doubt impact their relationships.

 More than anything else, you should be prepared to support your child as he transitions from his first home to his forever home.
 Remember that when you adopt a child from another country, you are adopting his culture as well.
 It is important to respect and honor his birth country.
 Be prepared to integrate your child’s customs into your family and celebrate them together.
-Be ready to deal with issues regarding race and what others may say to you or to your child.
+Be ready to deal with issues regarding race and what others may say to you or your child.